GoogleCloudPlatform/healthcare/datathon/organizer/README.md

 As part of the initialization, you will be asked to sign in with your Google account and create a default project if you don't have one already.
-Please sign in with the Google account that you will be using for the rest of the proejct setup.
+Please sign in with the Google account that you will be using for the rest of the project setup.
 As for the default project, we won't be using it.
 So you can ignore it or create a dummy one.